 I don’t have a student computer for my littles to access.
 If I did, I would have my students take turns typing up the newsletter and it would be a perfect opportunity to teach them how to use publishing tools.

 I bring the photos home and finish the newsletter on my computer.
-I type the student’s writing in case their words don’t show up and to fix any mistakes that would make it difficult for parents to understand the children’s writing.
+I type the student’s writing in case their words don’t show up well in the photos and to fix any mistakes that would make it difficult for parents to understand the children’s writing.
 I teach in a multi-age classroom with students who range from 5-10 years old, meaning they are all in different stages of writing development.

-And the finished copy that was sent home with parents….
+And the finished copy that was sent home with parents:

-I’d love to hear the ways you document learning in your classrooms and any more ideas you have about incorporating NEWSLETTERS!
+I’d love to hear the ways you document learning in your classrooms and any more ideas you have about incorporating newsletters.